 - The metrics and measurement methods used to assess DE&I progress

-How to measure DE&I success
+How to measure DE&I goal success

 According to a Forbes Insights Survey, 60% of companies use metrics to measure the success of their diversity and inclusion efforts.
 As such, you need to have a quantifiable way of assessing your DE&I goals.

 There are various DE&I metrics you can choose to track, depending on what areas of diversity, equity, and inclusion you’re addressing.
-Below, we’ve compiled a list of DE&I metrics you can use to measure your DE&I success:
+Below, we’ve compiled a list of DE&I metrics you can use to measure your DE&I goals:

 - The budget allocated to DE&I